-- 74. The project road is a 50.404-km west to east secondary road, which starts from E60 junction in Dzirula and ends at Chumateleti at a connection with E60.
+77. The project road is a 50.404-km west to east secondary road, which starts from E60 junction in Dzirula and ends at Chumateleti at a connection with E60.
 Most of the project road is within Imereti Region with a few kilometers within Shida Kartli Region, through a gorge with mountain ranges with on both the northern and southern part.
-It is envisioned that this road when improved will enhance connectivity to a number of towns and villages at the foothills of the mountain ranges and can act as alternate route to parallel segments along E-60, which is the main international corridor that traverses most of the major cities of Georgia. - 75.
-In accordance to the Presidential Decree # 287, dated May 27, 2011, the Dzirula Kharagauli Moliti Pona Chumateleti Road (SH-55) is classified as road with interstate importance.
-Accordingly, interstate road shall connect the capital cities, industrial and administrative centers of autonomous republics, or connect them with the roads of international importance. - 76.
-Practically, the entire road alignment is nestled by the mountain ranges at the foothills of the Borjomi-Kharagauli National Park.
+It is envisioned that this road when improved will enhance connectivity to a number of towns and villages at the foothills of the mountain ranges and can act as alternate route to parallel segments along E-60, which is the main international corridor that traverses most of the major cities of Georgia.

+78. In accordance to the Presidential Decree #287, dated May 27, 2011, the Dzirula- Kharagauli-Moliti-Pona-Chumateleti Road (SH-55) is classified as road with interstate importance.
+Accordingly, interstate road shall connect the capital cities, industrial and administrative centers of autonomous republics, or connect them with the roads of international importance.

+79. Practically, the entire road alignment is nestled by the mountain ranges at the foothills of the Borjomi-Kharagauli National Park.
 In most parts, it runs westwardly along the Dzirula River and the Chkherimela River.
-Also, a considerable stretch of the project road runs alongside the railroad track of the Georgian Railway, which is currently under rehabilitation and construction. - 77.
-The general environment is generally characterized by largely rural and agricultural settings, except when the road goes through Kharagauli, where most of the population resides as well where commercial establishments are set up.
-In the lower stretches, farmlands and orchards are the usual land use features, while in the upper stretches, the roads runs through the edge of sparse forest vegetations as in meanders alongside the river. - 78.
-The entire project road is primarily within Georgia's Imereti region with a few kilometers at the eastern end which is part of Shida Kartli region.
+Also, a considerable stretch of the project road runs alongside the railroad track of the Georgian Railway, which is currently under rehabilitation and construction.

+80. The general environment is generally characterized by largely rural and agricultural settings, except when the road goes through Kharagauli, where most of the population resides as well where commercial establishments are set up.
+In the lower stretches, farmlands and orchards are the usual land use features, while in the upper stretches, the roads runs through the edge of sparse forest vegetations as in meanders alongside the river.

+81. The entire project road is primarily within Georgia's Imereti region with a few kilometers at the eastern end which is part of Shida Kartli region.
 It starts from a junction with E60 in the municipality of Dzirula and connects again with E60 at the east end in the village of Chumateleti, which is part of Surami municipality.
 This road will possibly serve as alternate road to E60 especially during the winter seasons when the Rikoti Tunnel area becomes impassable.
 The table below shows the Geographical Jurisdictions that the road traverses or is near to.

-51 5 •
+No. Districts

-No. Municipalities Districts Regions
+NO. Municipalities Districts Regions

 1 Dzirula Zestafoni

-2 llemi Zestatoni
+2 llemi Zestalolli

 3 Lahse

 4 Kitskhi

 5 Bazaleti

 6 Daba Kharagauli Imereti

-7 Sagandzile Kharagauli Intereu
+7 Sagandzile Kharagauli intereu

-8 Legvani Rharayauli
+8 Legvani Kilalayauli

 9 Vakhani

 10 Moliti

 11 Zvare

 12 Tsifa

+13 Kvishkheti Khashuri Shida Kartli

+14 Surami rviasliuli Shiua Kattii

-Table 2: Geographical Jurisdictions along the Project Road
+Table 3: Geographical Jurisdictions along the Project Road